oguya/cis-ubuntu-14-ansible/NOTES.md

 #### 2.17 Set Sticky Bit on All World-Writable Directories (Scored)

 Skipped: Evaluate your environment before adjusting permissions across the entire filesystem(s).

+### Section 3

+#### 3.3 Set Boot Loader Password (Scored)

+Skipped: Setting bootloader password can be destructive for systems in production

+#### 3.4 Require Authentication for Single-User Mode (Scored)

+Skipped: Manually set the password for root user

+### Section 4

+#### 4.2 Enable XD/NX Support on 32-bit x86 Systems (Not Scored)
+Skipped: On 32 bit systems install a kernel with PAE support, no installation is required on 64 bit systems